andrasq/node-coprocess/README.md

 RPC Call Api
 ----------------

+RPC calls are fully handshaken, the callback is invoked when the worker signals that the call completed.

 ### coproc.call( method [, arg [...]], callback(err, result) )

 Invoke the named `method` with the given argument(s), and wait for the results.
 Calls can